cryptodev1990/mercator/dev-notes/duber.md

 - [ ] OSM search / copy for all of North America
 - [ ] Copy from Postgres to Snowflake using Fivetran: https://fivetran.com/docs/databases/connection-options#reversesshtunnel

+## Tier 3

+- [ ] Add 403 page
+  - Repro steps: Open up incognito browser to mercator.tech/geofencer
+- [ ] Add error snackbar to landing page
+  - Right now when you sign up with an unauthorized user, you don't receive any notice indicating that you are doing so